Saske2201/SVN_Searcher/README.md

 Fixed:

-Images with spaces in their file paths couldn't be loaded in the preview window due to an issue.
+- Images with spaces in their file paths couldn't be loaded in the preview window due to an issue.
 The issue has been fixed.

+- .TGA format images were occasionally displayed upside down.

 Added:

-.PSD file formats can now be viewed in the preview window.
+- .PSD file formats can now be viewed in the preview window.

 # v2.1.1 (hotfix)